GillesMaster080/Gustav-PHP/README.md

 - [Vite](https://vitejs.dev)

 This is my current setup.
-Please note that PHP 8.x.x and Node.js v18.x.x must be installed before proceeding with the installation.
+Please note that atleast PHP 8.2.x and Node.js v18.16.x or higher must be installed before proceeding with the installation.